 "You should talk to your RA about how to switch roommates."
 "Your housing director should be able to help you find housing that's comfortable for you."
 "Switching roommates might be better for you, but make sure you don't end on bad terms.
 You two may be incompatible roommates, but could be great friends."
-If your child is certain that he/she needs to switch roommates, there is a process to do so.

 "If your roommate's alcohol use is an issue, you need to let your roommate know.
 You should sit down with your roommate and address the issue one-on-one."
-"Let your roommate know that something bothers you and give him/her a chance to change."
+"Let your roommate know that something bothers you and give them a chance to change."
 "Tell your roommate what's going on and how it affects you."
 "Drinking heavily isn't normal and could be dangerous.
 Maybe your roommate can get some help.
 The Health Center or Counseling Center on campus could be a good resource."
 "If you want to help your roommate, you can.
-Talk to them in an honest and open way how alcohol can affect them negatively and let them know that their drinking is also affecting you."
+Talk to them in an honest and open way about how alcohol can affect them negatively and let them know that their drinking is also affecting you."
+"I really like being roommates with you, but I need to focus on school, and your alcohol use is distracting me."
+"I know you want to drink, but alcohol use in the dorms is against the rules, and I don't want to get in trouble.
+Please don't bring it into our dorm room."
+"Your alcohol use is bothering me.
+Please be respectful of how I feel about alcohol."
+If your student is certain that they need to switch roommates, there is a process to do so.
 Alcohol can cause problems between roommates.
-If your child's roommate uses alcohol, there is a chance that your child has experienced some harms or "second-hand" consequences from the roommate's drinking.
-According to the Maryland College Alcohol Survey, 54% of students had to take care of another student, 54% lost sleep, 42% had their studying interrupted, and 22% got into a serious argument during the past year as a result of other students' drinking.2
+If your student's roommate uses alcohol, there is a chance that your student has experienced some harms or "second-hand" consequences from the roommate's drinking.
+According to the Maryland College Alcohol Survey, 54% of students had to take care of another student, 54% lost sleep, 42% had their studying interrupted, and 22% got into a serious argument during the past year as a result of other students' drinking.2 These are some things you can suggest to your student to say.